ACANETS/HAR-UML20/README.md

 # HAR-UML20

 This repository contains the collected wearable data from 10 participants at University of Massachusetts Lowell.
+[This paper](https://ieeexplore.ieee.org/abstract/document/9098923) describes the dataset.

 ## Read the data
 Dataset can be loaded in python script using read_dataset.py